-A “Pleasure Craft License,” as you might imagine from the name, is a document which gives your pleasure craft a license number.
-This is a unique, one of a kind number that’s only for your particular pleasure craft.
+A “Pleasure Craft License,” as you might imagine from the name, is a document that gives your vessel number.
+This is a unique, one-of-a-kind number that’s only for your particular pleasure craft.
 Should an emergency arise, search and rescue workers can use this number to get the information that they need.
 Beyond all that, it serves as a kind of identification for the vessel, too.

 What Vessels Can Get This License?

 Firstly, only pleasure craft can get this license.
 On top of that, every craft must get this license, with some exceptions.
 That leads to the next question: “what is a pleasure craft?”
 Defined loosely, a pleasure craft is one that’s used for recreation, daily living, just having a good time, that kind of thing.
 A pleasure craft isn’t used for commercial purposes, to transport cargo, goods, people, and so forth.
 While, as you might imagine, there is some “grey area” here, for the most part, people don’t use pleasure craft to make money.
 Your friend giving you gas money for a boat ride doesn’t count.

 What Vessels Have to Get this License?